 There are a number of beekeeping events across the country, but one of the largest educational events is the North American Beekeeping Federation Conference & Tradeshow put on by the American Beekeeping Federation (ABF).
 This popular national event is held each January and boasts a regular attendance of over 600 beekeeping enthusiasts.
 The conference features a variety of educational sessions for novices and professionals, a trade show, and the American Honey Show.

 While a degree is not required to work in this profession, many beekeepers have an undergraduate degree in animal science or a biological field.
-It is also possible to pursue a graduate level degree related to beekeeping.
+It is also possible to pursue a graduate-level degree related to beekeeping.
 Groups such as the Foundation for the Preservation of Honey Bees offer graduate scholarships to be applied to a student’s bee research.
 A master’s or Ph.D. degree related to beekeeping can be pursued in areas such as agricultural management and entomology.

 Income for a beekeeper can vary widely based on experience, education, and type of employment (i.e., hobbyist or commercial producer).
 Sokanu cites an average salary of $25,000.
 There's also the opportunity for part-time or hobbyist beekeepers to make money, generally tending to their bees on nights and weekends while primarily holding a job in another field.